zynesis/nzia-website/content/_index.en.md

           body: Luckily, this is not a typical payment network.
 Because of unique NZIA technology, despite the network partition, the payment network on this island continues to operate independently.
         - image: alice7
           image_alt: Bob paying using his NZIA debit card at the grocery store checkout
-          body: Bob heads to the supermarket, grabs his groceries, and presents his card to the cashier who collects payment by scanning the OR code on it using the free POS mobile app.
+          body: Bob heads to the supermarket, grabs his groceries, and presents his card to the cashier who collects payment by scanning the QR code on it using the free POS mobile app.
 Behind the scenes, NZIA’s innovative reverse pull-push technology processed the transaction within seconds, and Bob is happily on his way.
     about_nzia:
       headline: About NZIA
       body: